 Sitting room with two seater sofa, two armchairs, and a wood burning stove.
-Technology includes a flat screen Freesat TV, DVD player, Bluetooth/USB/DAB docking station.
+Technology includes a flat screen Smart TV with streaming services, Bluetooth/USB/DAB docking station.

-Kitchen/dining with electric oven, 4 ring electric hob, small integrated dishwasher, fridge with icebox, microwave.
+Kitchen/dining with electric oven, 4 ring electric hob, small integrated dishwasher, fridge with icebox, microwave and coffee pot which takes ground coffee.
 Breakfast bar area with four bar stools.
 Dining space with seating for four.